-I’m saying this because rice cooks differently and if it is a brand you are used to, you should be aware of how well it cooks.
-Also for this recipe, I didn’t go full on with the addition of vegetables as I didn’t want it stealing the show from the rice.
-Lol
+I’m saying this as rice cooks differently depending on type and brand used.
+If it is a brand you are used to, you should be aware of how well it cooks.
+Also for this fried rice recipe, I didn’t go full on with the addition of vegetables as I didn’t want it stealing the show from the rice.

 You can also choose to go with homemade coconut milk for this recipe or you can use shop bought.
-Homemade do taste better though.
+Homemade does taste better though.
 Lol

 Right, who would be cooking some coconut fried rice this week?
 Come along then and let’s cook.

 21/2 cups of rice (I used 400g tin to measure)

 Green and red chillies, sliced (substitute with red and green bell peppers)